 Here are 30 strategies which I use to write a novel in 30 days.
-It can be used for Nanowrimo, or whenever you just want to get that first draft done.
+It can be used for Nanowrimo, or whenever you need to just get that first draft done.

 - Divvy up the action.
 It’s 1660 words a day but life will intrude.
 Count on your calendar how many days you have which contain the requisite 2 hours.
 Mark those as writing days.
 For the others, put a target of, say, 400w.
 Check it adds up to 50,000.